-(195) Non-compliance with Governance Documents is considered a breach of the Code of Conduct - Students and is treated seriously by the University.
+(296) Non-compliance with Governance Documents is considered a breach of the Code of Conduct - Staff or the Code of Conduct - Students and is treated seriously by the University.
 Reports of concerns about non-compliance will be managed in accordance with the applicable disciplinary procedures.